argonautproject/provider-directory/pages/_includes/argo-practitionerrole-search.md

 **Example:** GET [base]/PractitionerRole?specialty=http://hl7.org/fhir/practitioner-specialty%7Ccardio

-*Support:* Mandatory to suppport search by Specialty.
+*Support:* Mandatory to support search by Specialty.

 *Implementation Notes:*  Search based on specialty [(how to search by token)].